 Unplanned Events of A Day at Taj Mahal

-Again a story of unplanned journey which started from Gurgaon, a visit to Agra to spend a day at Taj Mahal, was an event of little trouble with good moments.
-The day before my journey, I was travelling to Gurgaon back from my hometown, Mahendergarh and was on phone with a friend.
-I reached Gurgaon at around 10pm.
+Again a story of an unplanned journey which started from Gurgaon, a visit to Agra to spend a day at Taj Mahal, was an event of little trouble with good moments.
+The day before my journey, I was traveling to Gurgaon back from my hometown, Mahendergarh, and was on phone with a friend.
+I reached Gurgaon at around 10 pm.
 By the next morning, I decided to go.
 Well, I didn’t know how to reach there, which train to catch, and I was totally dependent on my friend with whom I had to travel to Agra.
 Generally, people visit Agra to see the beautiful Taj Mahal.
 I too had to experience this.
 I have been staying here for long and never visited Agra which was not a good thing as Agra isn’t too far from Delhi.
 One can go and return the same day if the trip to Agra is planned properly.
-Well mine wasn’t a pre-planned journey, still I managed to return the same day.
+Well, mine wasn’t a pre-planned journey, still, I managed to return the same day.

-I left Gurgaon at 6am in the morning and headed towards metro station.
-There are two metro stations i.e. MG Road and Huda City Centre which are almost at the same distance from the location I stay, still I prefer to go Huda City Centre as it is the last metro station of the Yellow Line, thus one can get a seat from here.
+I left Gurgaon at 6 am in the morning and headed towards the metro station.
+There are two metro stations i.e. MG Road and Huda City Centre which are almost at the same distance from the location I stay, still, I prefer to go Huda City Centre as it is the last metro station of the Yellow Line, thus one can get a seat from here.
 It’s better to leave early as the roads in Gurgaon get congested by the peak hours.
 I reached Huda City metro station and boarded in.
-It took me around an hour to reach there as the traffic was thick which often creates trouble when you are in hurry (Murphy’s LawJ).
-I had to reach Kailash Colony metro station around 8am and from there along with my friend we had to reach Nijamuddin Railway Station.
-From there, we had to catch train to Agra.
+It took me around an hour to reach there as the traffic was thick which often creates trouble when you are in a hurry (Murphy’s law).
+I had to reach Kailash Colony metro station around 8 am and from there along with my friend we had to reach Nizamuddin Railway Station.
+From there, we had to catch a train to Agra.
 Though I was running out of time and at a moment, I thought I wouldn’t be able to make it; I called my friend and asked to cancel the plan.
-But on being convinced that we would make it certainly, I had to cancel the plan of cancelling the trip to Agra.
-I finally reached Kailash Colony around said time 8am and waited for my friend.
+But on being convinced that we would make it certainly, I had to cancel the plan of canceling the trip to Agra.
+I finally reached Kailash Colony around said time 8 am and waited for my friend.

 And Then We Reached the City of Taj Mahal

 There was tight security at the gates and the security guards were checking each and everything thoroughly.
-And finally we entered.
-The place was well secured and was crowded that day (or may be every day).
-Schools kids, families, native, foreigners, people from different places were there to experience the world famous architectural beauty of the country.
+And finally, we entered.
+The place was well secured and was crowded that day (or maybe every day).
+Schools kids, families, natives, foreigners, people from different places were there to experience the world-famous architectural beauty of the country.

-There is a huge entry gate which leads us to the main building.
-The main building is surrounded by huge land mass covered with gardens which green and coloured plants.
-There is a platform at some metre distance from the main building which is connected by a water body.
+There is a huge entry gate that leads us to the main building.
+The main building is surrounded by huge landmass covered with gardens which green and colored plants.
+There is a platform at some meter distance from the main building which is connected by a water body.
 People were enjoying capturing snaps in several postures.
 We too did.
 I prefer random shots; I usually don’t look straight in the camera (if it isn’t an official photo for documentsJ).
-There were many photographers who were charging per snap while most of the folks had their own camera, phone, digital, DSLR etc.
+There were many photographers who were charging per snap while most of the folks had their own camera, phone, digital, DSLR, etc.

-The main building is surrounded by three other buildings i.e. left, right and front.
-These three are red in colour.
-The main building is white in colour as we all know.
-The main building which we see in pics, is built on a huge platform which is high above the ground level.
+The main building is surrounded by three other buildings i.e. left, right, and front.
+These three are red in color.
+The main building is white in color as we all know.
+The main building which we see in pics is built on a huge platform that is high above the ground level.
 Taj Mahal is not just what we see in pictures, one has to spend the whole day here to explore what is left in the pictures.
-The main building was under maintenance and one minar was being worked upon.
-Everything was quite beautiful and eye soothing.
-This was such a wonderful experience; however I couldn’t enter inside the main building and left it on my next visit.
-Moreover, I had to return to Gurgaon the same day and it was already 6pm (the movie consumed time).
+The main building was under maintenance and one minaret was being worked upon.
+Everything was quite beautiful and eye-soothing.
+This was such a wonderful experience; however, I couldn’t enter the main building and left it on my next visit.
+Moreover, I had to return to Gurgaon the same day and it was already 6 pm (the movie consumed time).

 So, I Spent A Day at Taj Mahal & Returned Back The Same Day

 The bus dropped at Sarai Kale Khan and from there I reached ISBT Kashmiri Gate.
-It was around 1am and the road was all blocked at this odd hour of midnight due to metro construction work.
+It was around 1 am and the road was all blocked at this odd hour of midnight due to metro construction work.
 I reached Kashmiri Gate ISBT.
 I sat on a chair.
-I had to spend next six hours at this place as I had nowhere to go.
-The main gate of my building remains closed after 11pm and I had no access to unlock it.
+I had to spend the next six hours at this place as I had nowhere to go.
+The main gate of my building remains closed after 11 pm and I had no access to unlock it.
 So I thought to spend some time there only.
 I kept on sitting there, had some sleep.
-By the time it was 6am, I went to metro station, boarded in the metro and returned back to my place.
+By the time it was 6 am, I went to the metro station, boarded in the metro, and returned back to my place.